bergloman/TsDashboard/README.md

 - `xdomain_max` - maximal value of X domain (timeseries) - in `javascript` epochs.
 - `ydomain_min` - minimal value of Y domain.
 If not specified, it is determined dynamicaly.
 - `ydomain_max` - maximal value of Y domain.
 If not specified, it is determined dynamicaly.
-- `series_style_indices` - array of indixes into CSS styles that are used for series.
+- `series_style_indices` - array of indices into CSS styles that are used for series.
 By default 0-based indices are used.
 - `xcaption` - Caption of X axis
 - `ycaptions` - Caption of Y axis series (array of captions)